jhaslowh/UFO_Attack/README.md

 - "screen game" : go to game screen
 - "screen levelselect" : go to level select screen
 - "screen freeplay" : go to free play screen
+- "delete savedata" : delete savedata file and set to default values
+- "delete settings" : delete settings and set to default values

 Commands for Level Editor (Must be in screen with one)
 - "editor open" : open level editor